The Nappy Lady is here to guide you through one of the trickiest decisions for new parents: cloth nappies or disposables?

 As new parents to be, many of us may consider using cloth nappies for a moment but we generally tend to just go with the convenience of disposables from day one.

-Why this is?
+Why is this?
 Most of us just follow everyone else’s lead and think that cloth nappies will be too much like hard work.
 I believe this is because we still think of cloth nappies as big flat nappies floating in the wind with tonnes of folding, buckets of dirty nappies soaking and nasty old pins.

 As new parents, we brought some flat nappies and gave up before we had even tried them.
 I was NOT sticking pins anywhere near my baby!
 Let alone the fact that I hadn’t even thought to buy any over naps for the nappies either so they were never going to work.